Clemapfel/jluna/docs/manual.md

 unsafely printed
 ```

-Which will similarly forwad its potential result as a return value.
-Unlike `safe_eval`, the return value is not a proxy but a `unsafe::Value*`, pointing to the resul.
+Which will similarly forward its potential result as a return value.
+Unlike `safe_eval`, the return value is not a proxy but a `unsafe::Value*`, pointing to the result.

 Just like with `unsafe::call`, no exception forwarding happens during `_eval` and it will return `nullptr` if parsing the string or its execution was unsuccessful.